Table of contents

 How to Adopt DevSecOps with Your Team?

 In software development, DevOps best practices have sparked a revolution.
 It combines software development, deployment, and management into one process.
-Operations and development teams would merge into a single team; if not, the teams collaborate closely.
+Operations and development teams would merge into a single team; otherwise, they would collaborate closely.
 The advantages are faster updates and improved cycle control for software releases.

 Likewise, there has been a growing understanding that security must be an essential component of the development process.
-Writing code takes longer and doesn’t work well before figuring out how to make it secure.
+Writing code takes longer and doesn’t work well until you figure out how to make it secure.
 The phrase “DevSecOps” was created due to the convergence of these trends.

 The core concept of the DevSecOps process is that everyone is responsible for security.
 Management must consider it when defining requirements and developing schedules.
 Developers must incorporate it into every facet of code and specifications.
 QA professionals must test security and functionality.
-Finally, operations teams must monitor software behavior and respond quickly to problems.
+Ultimately, operations teams must closely monitor software behavior and respond promptly to any issues that arise.

-Each party must adopt a new way of thinking to implement DevSecOps.
+Each party must adopt a new mindset to implement DevSecOps.
 They must establish a strong line of communication because they each have specific tasks.
 No issues ought to be overlooked due to a lack of communication.
 Security teams have frequently been separated from other groups during the development cycle.
-With the DevSecOps model, they are included in each stage of the phases of devsecops process and available to offer inputs.
+With the DevSecOps model, they are included in each stage of the DevSecOps process and are available to offer input.

 To adapt, software development, maintenance, and upgrading must incorporate security awareness into each stage.